Upper Colorado River Institute

 Predictions suggest that the future will see more of the same.
 Populations and water demand are expected to increase, and some scientific models suggest that climate change will lead to shorter winters, earlier spring runoff, and increased evaporation.
 Drought will exacerbate an already stressed resource.
 Throughout the Southwest, ecosystems and economies alike hang in the balance.

-Congratulations to our Upper Colorado Institute Fellows!
+Meet the Upper Colorado Institute Fellows!

 The mission of the Institute for Journalism & Natural Resources (IJNR) is to advance public understanding and civic engagement about environment, natural resource, public health and development issues through better journalism.
 IJNR conducts expenses-paid, expedition-style training and professional development programs for journalists at all career stages and from all sorts and sizes of news outlets, ranging from newspapers and magazines to radio, television and online operations.